fayezbaig/Price-Modelling-of-Critical-Materials/README.md

 5. Rule of Law
 6. Control of Corruption

-These governance indicators help estimate geopolitical and supply-chain risks associated with material sourcing.
+These governance indicators help estimate geopolitical and supply-chain risks associated with material supply.

 ---